Weighted Geometric Mean, Minimum Mediated Set, and Optimal Simple Second-Order Cone Representation: Applications

-It was shown in \cite{fawzi2017lieb,sagnol2013} that the second-order cone representation for a scalar geometric mean can be lifted to a semidefinite representation for the corresponding matrix geometric mean in a direct way.
-That means, Algorithm \ref{sec4:alg1} can be readily adapted to produce a semidefinite representation for the matrix geometric mean $G_{\lambda}$ when $\lambda$ is a rational number.
-Moreover, the size of the semidefinite representation can be deduced from Theorem \ref{sec4:thm2}. \begin{theorem} Let $\lambda=\frac{q}{p}$ with $p,q\in\N^*,0<q<p$ and $(p,q)=1$.
-Then $G_{\lambda}$ admits a semidefinite representation with $\left\lceil\log_2(p)\right\rceil$ linear matrix inequalities of size $2n\times2n$ and one linear matrix inequality of size $n\times n$. \end{theorem}
+It can be shown that a second-order cone representation drawn from a successive minimum mediated sequence for a scalar geometric mean can be lifted to a semidefinite representation for the corresponding matrix geometric mean.
+That means, Algorithm~\ref{sec4:alg1} can be readily adapted to produce a semidefinite representation for the matrix geometric mean $G_{\lambda}$ when $\lambda$ is a rational number.